Accreditation Visiting Committee Site Visit

 - Reminder: do not include any advice on what to do, or how to do it.

-- The Site Visit Report Form will be sent to the museum following the Commission’s review, so a complete and balanced report based on specific observations, critical thinking, and a collegial approach will contribute to the institution’s growth and development.
+- The Site Visit Report Form will be sent to the museum following the Commission’s review, so a complete and balanced report based upon specific observations, critical thinking, and a collegial approach will contribute to the institution’s growth and development.

 - Call the Accreditation Program staff if you need any help completing the report (e.g., need guidance on whether to check ‘Yes’ or ‘No’ on the form, or the best way to approach an area of major concern, etc.)